sanuann/schema-standardization/docs/introduction.md

 # Introduction

-This documentation describes and explains the ReproNim schema specification.

-Cognitive and clinical assessments are used throughout neuroscience, but little consistency exists in assessment data acquisition or response representation across studies.
-Harmonizing data after acquisition is resource intensive.
-Currently, the NIMH Data Archive (NDA) enforces harmonization during data submission.
-This approach can create a mismatch between collected and submitted data.
+Cognitive and clinical assessments are used throughout neuroscience.
+Despite many efforts ([Cognitve Atlas](https://www.cognitiveatlas.org/), [Cognitive Paradigm Ontology](http://www.cogpo.org/), [OOve]( ??? )) there is little consistency exists in assessment data acquisition or response representation across studies.
+Each project tends to use its own schema, format and data collection tool (paper, form, ...).
+This highlights the need for harmonization across projects.
+However, harmonizing data after acquisition is resource intensive.
+Currently, the NIMH Data Archive (NDA) enforces harmonization during data submission and this approach can create a mismatch between collected and submitted data.

 Reverse engineering the NDA data dictionaries to their original assessments using a tool like Brainverse can be tedious.
 Thus to enforce consistency at the data acquisition stage, we created a standard schema and a set of reusable common assessments.
-The schema extends and modifies the [CEDAR metadata representation](ref).
+The schema extends and modifies the [CEDAR metadata representation]( ??? ).

 Using JSON-LD, we represent: